bacardi55/i3WebManager/README.md

 Current State
 =============
+**Tag 0.3-alpha**:
+New feature: Default layout per workspace.
+Thanks to this, you can choose a layout for your workspace.
+When selecting a layout the app will make sure that the choosen layout will be set for the workspace.
+(You can not create split or layout in layout yet).

 **Tag 0.2-alpha**:
 You can now install the app, run it and create a new configuration from scratch.
 For now, you can only add client to workspace.
 You can't do split or layout for now, but you'll be able to one day…